Plasma and the blood system supply chain

 - We collect plasma to ship to fractionators who manufacture it on our behalf into plasma protein products for use exclusively in Canada.
 Once manufactured, these medications are licensed by Health Canada as biological drugs and returned to Canadian Blood Services for shipping to the hospitals and clinics we serve.

 - We bulk purchase additional plasma protein products, including immunoglobulins, which are manufactured by the global biologics industry using plasma they have collected themselves.
 We supply these and other related products, which we have also purchased on the global market, to hospitals for patients across the country.

 Through these two activities, we meet 100 per cent of the need for immunoglobulins for the hospitals we serve.

 Use of immunoglobulins has been growing substantially in health systems around the world for many years.
-The growth has been so strong, in fact, that blood supply systems and the global commercial plasma industry are not currently able to collect enough plasma to meet demand.
+The growth has been so strong, in fact, that blood supply systems and the global commercial plasma industry were not able to collect enough plasma to meet demand.

 In August of 2019, the American Food and Drug Administration declared a shortage of immunoglobulins.
 The U.S. supplies much of the world with plasma for plasma protein products, so an American shortage has serious ramifications globally.

-This shortage has been made more acute by the COVID-19 pandemic, which has disrupted supply chains around the world, keeping both donors and pharmaceutical industry workers at home.
-As of January 2022, patients in the U.S. and Europe continued to be affected by supply pressures for immunoglobulins.
+The shortage was intensified by the COVID-19 pandemic, which disrupted supply chains around the world, keeping both donors and pharmaceutical industry workers at home.
+Post pandemic, patients globally continue to be affected by supply pressures for immunoglobulins.

 To date, Canadian Blood Services has been able to leverage our national supply chain and bulk buying expertise — as well as our utilization management capabilities and those of governments and hospitals across the country — so that patients in Canada needing immunoglobulin therapies have not gone without treatment.